aayla-secura/tes-0MQ/README.md

 To compile the test apps do `make test` or alternatively `make all` to compile everything.
 Test apps are not installed in the `PREFIX` location.

+# TO DO
+---

+* Write REQ job statistics to a global database such that it can be looked up by filename, client IP or time frame.
+* Web UI